canonical/jaas-documentation/how-to/add_controller.rst

 ------------

 JIMM gives a centralised view of all models in the system.
-However the work of managing the models is delegated to a set of juju controllers deployed in various clouds and regions.
+However the work of managing the models is delegated to a set of Juju controllers deployed in various clouds and regions.

-These juju controllers must be deployed with some specific options to ensure they work correctly in the JAAS system.
-This document discusses how to bootstrap a juju controller such that it will work correctly in a JAAS system.
+These Juju controllers must be deployed with some specific options to ensure they work correctly in the JAAS system.
+This document discusses how to bootstrap a Juju controller such that it will work correctly in a JAAS system.

 In this how-to we will show how to add Juju controllers deployed in both MicroK8s and LXD to